Electrical installations 1 (ELK220)

 • Know safety measures for installations with regard to safety for people, fire and operation, with a focus on induced voltages, overloads and short circuits.

 • Be able to calculate overcurrent protection, earth fault protection and overvoltage protection.
-He has insight into regulations and legislation, including the Electricity Supervision Act, where the choice of cables, protection and installation techniques are central concepts.
+Have insight into regulations and legislation, including the Electricity Supervision Act, where the choice of cables, protection and installation techniques are central concepts.

 • Able to perform risk analysis and documentation of installations, including measurement and troubleshooting.